LLNL/RAJA/docs/sphinx/user_guide/cook_book/multi-reduction.rst

  * ``vsum[8].get() == 100``
  * ``vsum[9].get() == 100``

-Another option for the execution policy when using the cuda or hip backends are the base policies which have a boolean parameter to choose between the general use ``cuda/hip_exec`` policy and the ``cuda/hip_exec_with_reduce`` policy.::
+Another option for the execution policy when using the CUDA or HIP backends are the base policies which have a boolean parameter to choose between the general use ``cuda/hip_exec`` policy and the ``cuda/hip_exec_with_reduce`` policy.::